m1rp/11ty-blog/src/til/screen-reader-arch.md

 sudo pacman -S orca
 ```

-It gets really tricky when you have a bizarre mix of window manager or GUI or sound system.
+It gets really tricky when you have a bizarre mix of window manager or GUI or sound system. [this message from a mail archive set me on the right track to solving my issue](https://mail.gnome.org/archives/orca-list/2014-March/msg00033.html)

 This can be configured through `spd-conf` in the terminal.